Roming22/template-python-package/README.md

 ### Makefile

 The project uses a `Makefile` as a way to provide quick access to common commands.
 It should not be used to write complex scripts.
+It was chosen over `poetry` scripts because `make` is shorter to type than `poetry run`, despite the shortfall of `make` it is everywhere and many developers are used to `make target` commands, and finally the `Makefile` syntax should be awful enough that you would want to write a `shell` or `python` script if you wanted to do something complicated and call that from the `Makefile`.